About the Author

 As an author, Kristiana Sfirlea knows what it means to get in character.
-She spent five years volunteering as a historical reenactor and trying her best not to catch her skirts on fire as a colonial girl from the 1700s (leading cause of death at the time next to childbirth).
 Working at a haunted house attraction, she played a jumping werewolf statue, a goblin in a two-way mirror, and a wall-scratcher — so if she’s standing very still, growling, checking her reflection, or filing her nails on your wall, be alarmed.
 Those are hard habits to break.

 Inspired by bookmobiles around the world, Kristiana dreams of the day she can run her own mobile bookstore.
 Or haunted house attraction.
 Or both.
 Look out, world — here comes a haunted bookmobile!
 (And this is precisely why writers should never become Uber drivers.)
 She loves Jesus, her family, and imaginary life with her characters.